Sinner vs Medvedev Prediction: Indian Wells 2026 Final — Point-by-Point Analysis

 Our pre-match analysis argued that Sinner’s H2H record against Medvedev is a stronger predictor than his recent form data.
 This match proved it definitively.
 Sinner’s 1st serve points won jumped 24pp above his form average.
 His total points won (53%) matched the H2H average almost exactly (51.5%).
 The form data was noise.
 The H2H signal was the real information.

-For the full draw and round-by-round updates, visit our Indian Wells 2026 Hub.
+For the full draw and round-by-round updates, visit our Monte Carlo 2026

 For the complete 2026 ATP season schedule, visit our ATP Tennis Calendar 2026.